DELF and DALF: All About French Language Proficiency Examinations

 How to Register for DELF/DALF in India?

-Registration for DELF and DALF exams in India is handled at the local level by each Alliance Française centre.
-The process is straightforward but time-sensitive, as seats are allocated on a first-come, first-served basis.
-Here is the step-by-step registration process -
+The registration process for DELF and DALF exams is handled at local level by each Alliance Française centre in India.
+The process is straightforward but time-sensitive as seats are allocated on a first come first serve basis.
+Here is a step-by-step registration process -

 • Create an account on the Kiosque platform: Most centres use this central registration system.
 Upload your photograph and a valid government-issued photo ID during account creation.